yiisoft/rbac-cycle-db/README.md

 ## Requirements

 - PHP 8.0 or higher.
-- In case of using SQLite RDBMS, minimal required version is 3.8.3.
+- In case of using with SQLite, minimal required version is 3.8.3.

 ## Installation